Uniform Envelopes: Uniform Envelopes

-When working with functions whose co-domains are effective Hausdorff spaces it is often more convenient and intuitive to work in the lattice $\Kb(Y)$ rather than $\O^2(Y)$.
+When working with functions whose co-domains are effective Hausdorff\footnote{If $Y$ is not Hausdorff, then $\Kb(Y)$ may fail to admit binary joins, so that it may fail to be a lattice.
+See e.g.~\cite[p.
+48]{NeumannPhD} for an example.} spaces, it is often more convenient and intuitive to work in the lattice $\Kb(Y)$ rather than $\O^2(Y)$.
 The following results allow one to do so: